Acupuncture for People Experiencing Period Loss Due to Chemotherapy

 Eligibility

-Inclusion Criteria: * English speaking women under the age of 40, with a history of stage I, II, or III cancer at the age of 18-39 * Premenopausal status with regular menstruation at the time of diagnosis by patient report * Completed chemotherapy within the past year * Report cessation of menses during or after chemotherapy and have not experienced menses recovery at the time of enrollment. * Have been without menses for at least 3 months following the completion of chemotherapy * Willing to adhere to all study-related procedures, including randomization to one of the two possible arms: acupuncture and WLC Exclusion Criteria: * Metastatic cancer (stage IV) * Had been pregnant or lactating within 3 months prior to enrollment * History of hysterectomy or oophorectomy * Ongoing or planned radiation or surgery within 4 months from randomization * Use of acupuncture for menses recovery within 3 months of enrollment * Had been or will be receiving ovarian suppression medicine, such as leuprolide (Lupron) and goserelin (Zoladex), or hormonal contraception drugs within 3 months of enrollment or during the study period
+Inclusion Criteria: * English speaking woman between the ages of 15 and 40 * History of stage I, II, or III cancer OR stage IV or unstaged hematologic malignancy (e.g. lymphoma, leukemia, myeloma) that is stable, as assessed by care team * Premenopausal status with regular menstruation at the time of diagnosis by patient report * Completed cytotoxic chemotherapy within the past year * Premenopausal status with regular menstruation at the time of diagnosis by patient report for females ages 18 or older * Report cessation of menses during or after chemotherapy and have not experienced menses recovery at the time of enrollment. * Have reached menarche prior to therapy or during therapy for females between 15 and 17 years old * Patient reports cessation of menses during or after chemotherapy and have not experienced menses recovery at the time of enrollment. * Have been without menses for at least 3 months 64 following the completion of cytotoxic chemotherapy * Willing to adhere to all study-related procedures, including randomization to one of the two possible arms: acupuncture and WLC Exclusion Criteria: * Had been pregnant or lactating within 3 months prior to enrollment * History of hysterectomy or bilateral oophorectomy * Ongoing or planned radiation or surgery within 4 months from randomization * Use of acupuncture for menses recovery within 3 months of enrollment * Had been or will be receiving ovarian suppression medicine, such as leuprolide (Lupron) and goserelin (Zoladex), or hormonal contraception drugs within 3 months of enrollment or during the study period

 Conditions2